louisiaegerv/zephyr/README.md

 # zephyr
-The responsive and mobile-first template site I created with HTML and CSS, Zephyr.
+The responsive and mobile-first template site I created with ReactJS, HTML5, and CSS.

 Zephyr: a soft, gentle breeze